ShirinStar/curriculum/digital_mask.md

 ### Pacing / Duration
 * this might change a bit.

-° 10min: Introduction to AR filters and inspirations.
+° 10min: Introduction to AR filters and inspirations. <br/>
-° 10min: Getting to know Spark AR and exploring the interface.
+° 10min: Getting to know Spark AR and exploring the interface.<br/>
-° 45min: Understanding face tracker concept as we develop our first effect while working with the patch editor, animations and gesture recognition.
+° 45min: Understanding face tracker concept as we develop our first effect while working with the patch editor, animations and gesture recognition.<br/>
-° 20min: Developing a second effect as we explore background segmentation and imported effects.
+° 20min: Developing a second effect as we explore background segmentation and imported effects.<br/>
-° 5min: Export to social media.
+° 5min: Export to social media.<br/>
-° 10min: Discussion and qestions.
+° 10min: Discussion and qestions.<br/>

 ### Materials Needed
 No prior knowledge or experience is required.